aptech/docs/docs/CR-format.rst

 Remarks
 -------

--  For numeric values in matrices,p sets the number of significant digits to be printed.
-For string arrays, strings, and character elements in matrices,p sets the number of characters to be printed.
+-  For numeric values in matrices, *p* sets the number of significant digits to be printed.
+For string arrays, strings, and character elements in matrices, *p* sets the number of characters to be printed.
    If a string is shorter than the specified precision, the entire string is printed.
-For string arrays and strings, p = -1 means print the entire string, regardless of its length p = -1 is illegal for matrices; settingp>= 8 means the same thing for character elements.
+For string arrays and strings, :code:`p = -1` means print the entire string, regardless of its length :code:`p = -1` is illegal for matrices; setting :math:`p >= 8` means the same thing for character elements.

--  The /xxx slash parameters are optional.
+-  The */xxx* slash parameters are optional.
 Field and precision are optional also, but if one is included, then both must be included.
    For example: